-If you are reading this it means that you are traveling to Italy and are researching cellular service and SIM cards for your Italy trip.
+If you are reading this it means that you are traveling to Italy and are researching cellular service and postpaid sim only plans for your Italy trip.
 There is a lot of information online.
 Some good, some bad hence due to this, what the reality is about cellular service in Italy and what your best options are can be confusing.
 This blog is meant to shed some light on what makes sense.
 And yes, Cellular Abroad is a commercial website and yes, we do want you to purchase from Cellular Abroad but the facts are that while buying one of our SIM cards makes sense for the majority of travelers, you want to know what makes sense for you personally.
 So let’s just jump right into this.

 Are you going to Italy for a couple of days or maybe just a week? in that case, it probably makes sense to roam with your current cellular provider.
 Verizon and AT&T offer service for about $12 a day including tax so it may not make sense to buy one of our SIM cards or another stores SIM card for your trip.
 Having said that, Verizon and AT&T’s data service will be slower and capped at 500mb per day.
 If you need more than that, then roaming is not for you.

 Sincerely speaking, this can be a hassle as well as time consuming.
 While of course sometimes you will find someone who